sdss/clu/docs/sphinx/getting-started.rst

     loop.create_task(main(loop))
     loop.run_forever()

-In these examples we have used the new-style `.Actor` class, but it's trivial to replace it with the legacy actor class `.LegacyActor`.
+In these examples we have used the new-style `.AMQPActor` class, but it's trivial to replace it with the legacy actor class `.LegacyActor`.
 The parameters to start a `.LegacyActor` are the same with the exception that we pass the hostname and port where the actor will be serving, and we can provide the ``tron_host`` and ``tron_port`` to connect to an instance of ``Tron``.
 We'll talk more about legacy actor in a :ref:`following section <legacy-actors>`.

 .. note::
     Right now it is assumed that the AMQP client can connect to the server without a password.
 This may change in the future.